insidesherpa/JPMC-tech-task-2/README.md

 <p>Try out what real work is like in the technology team at Bank & Merge Co.
 Fast track to the tech team with your work.</p>

 <h2 id="task"> Module 2 Task Overview </h2>
-<p>Use JP Morgan frameworks and tools
+<p>Use Bank&MergeCo.'s frameworks and tools
-Implement JP Morgan’s Perspective open source code in preparation for data visualization</p>
+Implement Bank&MergeCo.’s Perspective open source code in preparation for data visualization</p>
 <p> <b>Aim:</b>Take an incomplete setup of Perspective and make it work with the code from Task 1</p>

 <ol>